ullibniss/INNO-Computer-Systems-and-Networks/CSN_5th_lab_Fedorov_Alexey.md

 ![image](https://github.com/user-attachments/assets/94999296-ad98-45d4-9eaa-933db094a1d8)

-Then I created systemd service unit file
+Then, I created a `systemd` service unit file.

 ![image](https://github.com/user-attachments/assets/a4f0c936-1380-4b86-a26c-8a8ec42d28df)

-File succesfully loaded to systemd and executed
+The file was successfully loaded into `systemd` and executed.

 ![image](https://github.com/user-attachments/assets/1f73213b-ba2d-4ae8-a585-d3c3ede1dcd8)

-Let's follow requirements.
+Let's follow the requirements.

 ## 2.1 It should run as your current user

-To run service as current user, let's replace unit to `~/.config/systemd/user/`
+To run the service as the current user, let's move the unit to `~/.config/systemd/user/`.

 ![image](https://github.com/user-attachments/assets/f7b1b95d-6284-4b68-9a55-a57ec656abd4)

-To check whether it works, I added $USER echo.
+To check if it works, I added an `$USER` echo.

 ![image](https://github.com/user-attachments/assets/133e9f30-dcf1-4684-98f1-7d8b1ddbfa8d)

-Let's run it with `--user` flag.
+Let's run it with the `--user` flag.

 ![image](https://github.com/user-attachments/assets/083e1103-e997-47b6-a014-801c7ccffa17)

-Works!
+It works!

 ## 2.2 The working directory should be set to the current user home directory